Previous dayApril 10, 2026Next day

 52.8 km---✓ ReviewedUSGS →

-This magnitude 4.3 event was detected 32 km S of Ransiki, Indonesia on April 10, 2026, with origin time 20:41 UTC.
-The event originated approximately 52.8 km below the surface, classifying it as shallow crustal.
+Reports of a magnitude 4.3 earthquake 32 km S of Ransiki, Indonesia came in on April 10, 2026 at 20:41 UTC.
+This was a shallow crustal earthquake, focused at 52.8 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: -1.801°, 134.117°.
+The epicenter is at -1.801°, 134.117°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-10